Cibs1/ISIA_2425_F/README.md

 # ISIA_2425_F
+Objetive:

-Design and implementation of a decentralized multi-agent system using SPADE to simulate and manage a digital version of the "PowerGrid" board game.
-The system will model interactions among players (agents) who manage power plants, resources, and cities to supply electricity efficiently and competitively.
+Design and implement a decentralized multi-agent system using SPADE or JADE to simulate and optimize the coordination of relief efforts in response to a natural disaster.
+The system involves various agents representing emergency responders, supply vehicles, shelters, and affected civilians, all working together to ensure effective resource allocation and assistance delivery.

-This is our work for the Introduction to Intelligent and Autonomous Systems.
+Problem Scenario:

+In the aftermath of a natural disaster (e.g., earthquake, hurricane, or flood), relief efforts must be organized efficiently to ensure that affected areas receive food, medical supplies, rescue services, and shelter.
+Traditional centralized disaster management systems often struggle to cope with real-time challenges such as rapidly changing conditions, road blockages, and communication breakdowns.
+A decentralized system with autonomous agents representing different entities can respond more flexibly and efficiently to changing conditions and resource constraints.

 Members: